 5.Mother Nature gives the Best Inspiration

 We have understood how to play with colors and how to choose the colors.
-To implement both these aspects, we also need the perfect tool at our disposal, and that is what we will discuss next.
+However, to implement both these aspects, we also need the perfect tool at our disposal, which we will discuss next.

 The Best Tool for UI Design - Mockitt